Azide: Reactions

 Azide salts can decompose with release of nitrogen gas.
 The decomposition temperatures of the alkali metal azides are: NaN3 (275 °C), KN3 (355 °C), RbN3 (395 °C), and CsN3 (390 °C).
 This method is used to produce ultrapure alkali metals:

-Protonation of azide salts gives toxic hydrazoic acid in the presence of strong acids:
+Protonation of azide salts gives toxic and explosive hydrazoic acid in the presence of strong acids:

 Azide as a ligand forms numerous transition metal azide complexes.
-Some such compound are more shock sensitive.
+Some such compounds are shock sensitive.

-Many inorganic covalent azides (e.g., chlorine, bromine, and iodine azides) have been described.
+Many inorganic covalent azides (e.g., fluorine azide, chlorine azide, bromine azide, iodine azide, silicon tetraazide) have been described.

 The azide anion behaves as a nucleophile; it undergoes nucleophilic substitution for both aliphatic and aromatic systems.
 It reacts with epoxides, causing a ring-opening; it undergoes Michael-like conjugate addition to 1,4-unsaturated carbonyl compounds.

 Azides can be used as precursors of the metal nitrido complexes by being induced to release N2, generating a metal complex in unusual oxidation states (see high-valent iron).

-Disposal
+Redox behaviour and trend to disproportionation

+Azides have an ambivalent redox behavior: they are both oxidizing and reducing, as they are easily subject to disproportionation, as illustrated by the Frost diagram of nitrogen.
+This diagram shows the significant energetic instability of the hydrazoic acid HN3 (or the azide ion) surrounded by two much more stable species, the ammonium ion NH4+ on the left and the molecular nitrogen N2 on the right.
+As seen on the Frost diagram the disproportionation reaction lowers ∆G, the Gibbs free energy of the system (−∆G/F = zE, where F is the Faraday constant, z the number of electrons exchanged in the redox reaction, and E the standard electrode potential).
+By minimizing the energy in the system, the disproportionation reaction increases its thermodynamical stability.

+Destruction by oxidation by nitrite

-Azides decompose with nitrite compounds such as sodium nitrite when acidified.
+Azides decompose with nitrite compounds such as sodium nitrite.
+Each elementary redox reaction is also a comproportionation reaction because two different N-species (N3- and NO2-) converge to a same one (respectively N2, N2O and NO) and is favored when the solution is acidified.
 This is a method of destroying residual azides, prior to disposal.
-In the process, nitrogen, nitrogen oxides, and hydroxides are formed:
+In the process, nitrogen gas (N2) and nitrogen oxides (N2O and NO) are formed:

+Azide (−⅓) (the reductant, electron donor) is oxidized in N2 (0), nitrous oxide (N2O) (+1), or nitric oxide (NO) (+2) while nitrite (+3) (the oxidant, electron acceptor) is simultaneously reduced to the same corresponding species in each elementary redox reaction considered here above.
+The respective stability of the reaction products of these three comproportionation redox reactions is in the following order: N2 > N2O > NO, as can be verified in the Frost diagram for nitrogen.

 Applications

+In 2005, about 251 tons of azide-containing compounds were annually produced in the world, the main product being sodium azide.